dyhes/zulip/templates/zerver/help/configure-default-new-user-settings.md

 Organization administrators can configure the default values of personal preference settings for new users joining the organization.
-This can help seamlessly customize the Zulip experience to match how the organization in question is using Zulip.
+This can help seamlessly customize the Aloha experience to match how the organization in question is using Aloha.

 Existing users' preferences cannot be modified by administrators, and users will be able to customize their own settings once they